 After jumping on the TranzAlpine scenic train, here’s what he had to say.
 He will tell you if this scenic train ride is just as amazing as National Geographic said it would be (spoiler alert: yes it is)

-Having lived in New Zealand for 10 years, I figured it was time for a break from the office to tick some places off my to-do list in the South Island.
-The TranzAlpine train journey from Christchurch to Greymouth was at the top of my bucket list!
+Having lived in New Zealand for 10 years, I figured it was time for a break from the office to tick some places off my to-do list on the South Island.
+The TranzAlpine scenic train journey from Christchurch to Greymouth was at the top of my bucket list!

 Me and my colleague, Jess, were lucky to be travelling on a beautiful sunny day, perfect for viewing the iconic scenery of the Southern Alps.
-On that note, here’s my must have items for the trip:
+On that note, here are my must-have items for the trip:

-- Camera – as if you’d go anywhere in NZ without it
+- Camera – as if you’d go anywhere in New Zealand without it

 - Warm clothing – there is an outdoor viewing platform where you can get those killer panorama shots, but it can be very fresh out there

-- Snacks – the trip is about 5 hours, and while there is a café on board, the budget conscious traveler would be wise to BYO treats
+- Snacks – the trip is about 5 hours, and while there is a café on board, but as a budget-conscious traveller, it would be wise to bring your own treats

 - Sunglasses – unless you want to be squinting in all your selfies.